-There are lots of ways to survey your customers, and one of the most popular and effective is via survey emails.
-Among the biggest benefits of sending out a survey email invitation is scale – you’re just one click away from gaining insight into potentially your entire customer base!
-This requires, however, that your respondents actually read and click your email.
+There are lots of ways to survey your customers, and one of the most popular and effective ones is via survey emails.
+Among the biggest benefits of sending a survey email invitation is scale – you’re just one click away from gaining insight into potentially your entire customer base!
+This requires, however, that your respondents actually open, read, and click on your email.

-Regardless of the audience type, your survey email copywriting plays a key role in persuading your targeted respondents to complete your survey (average response rate for surveys sent via email is around 10-15 percent).
+Regardless of the audience type, your survey email copywriting plays a key role in persuading your targeted respondents to complete your survey (average response rate for surveys sent via email is around 30%).

 We’ve compiled some samples of great survey email copy below:

-Don’t forget to write about how important the respondents’ feedback is and how it will help you to improve your product or service.
-Including an image and using bright colors (like orange) is an effective way to attract the attention of your customers.
+Don’t forget to write about how important the respondents’ feedback is and how it will help you improve your product or service.
+Including an image and using bright colors is an effective way to attract the attention of your customers.

 The percentage of clicks increases if you give a good reason for responding and explain why it is vital that your clients should participate.
 Give them an incentive, such as bonuses or discounts.